There’s a fire hose of information directed at our faces everywhere we go.

 If there are specific levels you want to get involved in with a stock, those prices, often times, would only be possible to get if you were taking entries intraday.

 End of day trading means fewer signals to take

 This can be a problem for two reasons.

 Second, some traders just won’t operate well unless they feel engaged.
 For good or for worse, they cannot wait until the market closes to start pushing buttons.
-If you are someone who needs to be involved with the intraday swings of the market then end of day trading probably doesn’t sound appealing to you.
+If you are someone who needs to be involved with the intraday swings of the market, then end of day trading probably won’t be a good fit for you.